owaisj/find-library/README.md

 ## Technologies

-Made with React Native
+Made with React Native and Expo

-## Ideas
+## Future Features

-- Maps
-- Save to Favorites
-- View Open Favorites
+Save and View Favorites